Internship – Eurasia Department

 - Good knowledge of the Eurasia region and the human rights landscape.

-- Experienced in writing articles, reports, doing research and ability to produce results in a limited amount of time.
+- Experienced in communication, writing articles, reports, doing research and ability to produce results in a limited amount of time.

-Civil Rights Defenders only accepts interns who have internship as part of their formal education, if the internship is during studies or follows in direct conjunction with finalised studies or, if it is part of a programme related to a public employment service.
+Civil Rights Defenders only accepts interns who have an internship as part of their formal education, if the internship is during studies or follows in direct conjunction with finalised studies or if it is part of a programme related to a public employment service.
 The internship is unpaid, however local transport costs during the internship period are covered (SL card purchase).
 Please note: Civil Rights Defenders is unable to assist with the Schengen visa.